Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Tulum, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Tulum, we always rely on the strongest methodology we can … and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why we trust it | How we used it |

 |---|---|---|